openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 The `ingress.policy.expose` option contains lists of hostnames, NIC names and IP addresses.
 MicroShift will translate them to IP addresses and then update the `status.loadBalancer` field in the `Service`.
 Ovnk will pick up this field to configure the iptables rules.
+This is described [here](#using-loadbalancer-service-type).
 ```yaml
 ingress:
   expose: # Defaults to IPs in the host.
 Details below.